NYARAS/vault-infrastructure-aws/README.md

 Vault has many secrets engines that can generate dynamic credentials, including AWS, Azure, and database secrets engines.
 The key/value secret engine is used to store data, the transit secret engine is used to encrypt data.

+`allowed_parameters` can be used to permit a list of keys and values that are permitted on the given path.
+Setting a parameter with a value of the empty list allows the parameter to contain any value.